-English 1A Section 31, 38, 54, and 71 consists of Monday/Wednesday class meetings with four major assignments.
+English 1A Section 12, 13, and 14 consists of Tuesday/ Thursday class meetings with four major assignments.
+(Per the University, we will meet online until the week of February 14.)
 Three of these assignments will be written essays exploring various aspects of writing genres.
-All three assignments will begin with a brief (no more than 250 words) proposal that is to be turned in on the specified due date (please refer to our class syllabus).
+All three essays will begin with a brief (no more than 250 words) proposal that is to be turned in on the specified due date (please refer to our class syllabus).
 The proposal should briefly outline the subject of your essay and the rhetorical approach you intend to take.
-After your proposal is approved, you will need to prepare a rough draft of your essay and print a hardcopy (before class) on our workshop days.
+After your proposal is approved, you will need to prepare a rough draft of your essay and upload your working draft onto Canvas (before class) on our workshop days.
 The fourth assignment will consist of a collaboration with a peer (or individually) in the form of a multimodal (MM) project (presentation).
 If working in a group, you will use the "A Problem Within My Community" and "Ways to Improve My Community" writing assignments to compare/contrast with your student colleague.
 If you are working individually, you will use the aforementioned essays and present on your research.
 This presentation is to enhance our awareness of the diversity within our classroom community and our SJSU community.
 Furthermore, this assignment will give you a chance to use your rhetorical skills to help others understand the importance of kindness and acceptance.
 Each presentation is to be 8-10 minutes in length.
 (Presentation times will differ depending on number of presenters.)